DolfinoPlays/Live-Microphone-Visualizer/README.md

 3. Click "Choose Color" to customize the visualizer color.

+4. Your done!
+It will automatically use your computers default microphone.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.